JamieDWilson/test_doc/docs/running_omg/changing_parameters.md

 bgc_pars.CARBCHEM_select			=false;  	% turn off the carbon cycle
 ```

-You then point OMG to _new_setup_ in the function call:
+You then point OMG to _new_setup.m_ in the function call:

 ```matlab
 % Run OMG with default parameters with a number of different parameter values